superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### Future steps

-Here are a few interesting possible tweaks you can try to make our RAG retrieval code above more production-ready:
+Here are a few interesting tweaks you can try to make our RAG retrieval code above more production-ready:

 - Use a more powerful embedding or rerank model.
 - Add multiple data sources (e.g., X, Instagram posts, or Medium articles).